Life Hacks for Polymaths

 Noah Thomas: I respect your opinion and if you are doing it for the Lord then that is no problem with me.

-Like birthdays for example, birthdays has a pagan origin.
+Like birthdays for example, birthdays is accused to be of “pagan” origin (which is not in reality).
 But if you celebrate your birthday as a way of thanking God that you were born in this world, then you are doing it to the Lord.
 This is what Paul was percisely saying in the Scripture I pointed out.

 You cannot also say that I have taken the Scripture out of context because I have considered most of the Pauline epistles and basically the New Testament applies to all believers in today’s church age because if it doesn’t where are we suppose to derive the basis of our conduct as christians ?